 Mindful Schools Program Director

 Dr. Ariella Gettenberg is a post-doctoral fellow at The CBT/DBT Center, where she provides individual and group therapy to children, adolescents, and adults.
-She earned her doctoral degree from St. John’s University and Bachelor’s degree from Stern College for Women, where she graduated with honors and a major in Psychology.
+She also coordinates our undergraduate internship program, where she oversees the training of college students planning to pursue graduate studies in mental health fields.
+She earned her doctoral degree from St. John’s University and her bachelor’s degree from Stern College for Women, where she graduated with honors.
 Dr. Gettenberg is also a certified School Psychologist and has extensive training in both clinical and school settings.
-She is trained in CBT, DBT, and third-wave orientations and individualizes treatment informed by these evidence-based protocols.
+She is trained in CBT, DBT, and third-wave models, and individualizes treatment informed by these evidence-based protocols.
 She often draws upon her teacher certification in yoga and mindfulness, which she finds considerably enhances the therapeutic process.
 She has completed training in providing quality telehealth services.

-She also spent countless summers working on Orthodox Jewish summer programs and has, for as long as she can remember, been passionate about empowering women as they navigate and grow through their challenges.
+As director of our mindfulness in schools program, Ariella supports school personnel in implementing mindfulness programming in their settings.
+Ariella spent many years working in Orthodox Jewish summer programs and has a passion for empowering women as they navigate and grow through their challenges.
 She is especially committed to increasing psychoeducation and normalizing seeking therapeutic support within the frum community.
 She looks forward to meeting you and guiding you along this journey!